“The heights charm us, but the steps do not; with the mountain in our view we love to walk the plains.”

 - Once symptoms have subsided, which could take two to three days, it should be ok to start ascending again.
 Do so slowly and with awareness.

 - Note that if your symptoms are severe, you are beyond the point at which Diamox or or any other medication (such as Dexamethasone) can provide relief.
 Your only option is to descend.

 The key is to acclimatize gradually.
 Keep in mind that there is no universal yardstick by which each and every hiker can gauge their tolerance to high altitude conditions.
 Everyone acclimatizes at different rates.
 If you take the necessary precautions and listen to your body, chances are you will be fine.

-- If you fly directly into a high altitude city (ie. over 3000m above sea level), be sure to take it easy for the first few days.
+- If you fly directly into a high altitude city (i.e. over 3000 m / 9843 ft), be sure to take it easy for the first few days.
 Gradually increase your exercise workload.
-Factor in some touristy actiivities that involve walking.
+Factor in some touristy activities that involve walking.
 Going straight from the airport to the start of your trek is potentially putting yourself at risk of AMS.

 - From the time you arrive at altitude drink at least 3 litres of water per day.
 When you hit the trail, drink even more.
 The air is drier and thinner at altitude, however, due to cooler temperatures many hikers make the mistake of not drinking enough water.
 As the initial symptoms of AMS are similar to those of dehydration, people often assume they have AMS when in actual fact they are simply dehydrated.
 Either way, keep drinking.
 You will be peeing like a racehorse, but you will feel better for it.
 A good indicator as to whether or not you are sufficiently hydrated is your urine.
 The clearer the better.